helvm/helpa/docs/README.md

-# 🏭 🌾 HELPA - Heavenly Esoteric Little Portable Assembler to Esoteric Languages implemented in Haskell
+# 🏭 🌾 HELPA - Haskellish Esoteric LightWeight Portable Assembler to Esoteric Languages implemented in Haskell

+*One Assembler to rule them all, One Assembler to find them, One Assembler to bring them all and in the rainbow bind them.*

+*If you are in [potrzebie](https://en.wikipedia.org/wiki/Potrzebie), use HelPA*

 **🏭 🌾 HELPA** is second part of [HelVM](http://helvm.github.io/) project and it is implementation of:
 * **🧑‍🏭 🧑‍🌾 HAPLAP** - High Abstract Portable Language of Assembly Program.